 (Note: If the case is ended and the funds have been held over one year or have not been disbursed per court order, the Clerk is not justified in holding the funds.)

 B) If the funds are court ordered to be invested or the Clerk has elected to invest the funds, trace and agree the FAS account balance to the applicable bank statement.
 Determine if the Clerk is properly identifying the invested funds on the liabilities index report and the general ledger as being invested.
 Note: Invested funds normally appear on the general ledger in the 95X and 96X accounts.
+Condemnation funds shall be invested in accordance with §25.1-237 of the Code of Virginia.

-C) Determine if the BR08 report contains any warning messages about the general ledger balance not being equal to the report sub-totals.
+C) Determine if the BR08 report contains any warning messages about the BR29 general ledger balance not being equal to the BR08 report sub-totals.